elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

     }
 ```

-Now we'll have to pass our model through the view functions so we can access
+Now, we'll have to pass our model through the view functions so we can access
 those values in the right places.
 Our `view` function already takes `model`
 as an argument, so we can pass that along to the `viewGame` function like this: